“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 I didn’t

-let it protect me.
+.
 The lesson is about relativity.
 I couldn’t understand

 the world of school, classmates, family I was feeling cut off from their